Frequently Asked Questions

 What types of careers can I pursue with an MA in Global Thought?

 Students will acquire a strong background in the political, economic, and cultural processes that shape the contemporary world and will be prepared to contribute to a range of fields at the conclusion of their studies.
 They pursue careers in development, nongovernmental organizations, education, research, government, public policy, and the private sector.
-This program also prepare students for further study in professional schools and PhD programs.
+This program also prepares students for further study in professional schools and PhD programs.

 Supporting Documents • GRE • TOEFL/IELTS